-Why Live Gluten Free
+Why Live Gluten Free?

 The Inability To Digest Wheat

-People who have a gluten intolerance understand the importance of why live gluten free, but there are benefits for others as well.
+People who have a gluten intolerance understand the importance of why to live gluten free, but there are benefits for others as well.
 The human body does not have the ability to fully digest wheat whether an immune response is present or not.
 As the undigested wheat remains in the gut it begins to ferment and will produce gas which can be very uncomfortable.

 Wheat creates a lot of inflammation in the body as it is rapidly converted to sugar once it has been consumed.
 Not only does the body’s insulin levels rise quickly but a quick burst of inflammation occurs to the cells in the body.
 This can result in a number of other problems.